 To get nice candid shots in street photography, you’ll need to work on taking shots without being noticed.
 (For tips on that, check out our post: 8 Ways to Get Candids Without Being Noticed.)

-Besides invisibility, you’ll get the most meaningful candid shots if you empathize with the individuals you’re photographing.
+Besides going unnoticed, you’ll get the most meaningful candid shots if you empathize with the individuals you’re photographing.
 Step into their world and see what they’re seeing.
 This empathy will deepen your understanding of the situation and allow you to capture the real picture.

 Watch social interactions.